- Docs Home

 Auto-increment column

-attribute, a database can automatically assign values to this column without user intervention.
+AUTO_INCREMENT is a column attribute of many RDBMSs that are compatible with the MySQL protocol.
+With the AUTO_INCREMENT attribute, a database can automatically assign values to this column without user intervention.
 As the number of records in the table increases, the value of this column automatically increments and are guaranteed to be unique.
-In most scenarios, AUTO_INCREMENT
+In most scenarios, AUTO_INCREMENT columns are used as proxy primary keys with no actual meaning.

-columns is that the column must be of the integer type and the values assigned to them must be integer.
-If the serial numbers required by the application are sliced by letters, numbers, and other characters, it is difficult for the user to get the auto-increment numbers required in the serial number through the AUTO_INCREMENT
+The limitation of AUTO_INCREMENT columns is that the column must be of the integer type and the values assigned to them must be integer.
+If the serial numbers required by the application are sliced by letters, numbers, and other characters, it is difficult for the user to get the auto-increment numbers required in the serial number through the AUTO_INCREMENT column.

 Sequence